Homaoa/From-scraping-to-data-analysis-Glassdoor-website/README.md

 Model performance  :

-The Random Forest model outperformed the other approaches on the train and test sets.
+The Random Forest model outperformed the other models.